 Holding a provision for future payments in cash can avoid the need to sell down investments to fund your pension payments at a time which might not be preferential.

-There are tax implications for you, or your pension, for making these changes.
+There is tax implications for you, or your pension, for making these changes.

 In making these recommendations we have considered the available research and your wider investment objectives so that the resulting portfolio is still appropriate to your investment objectives.